shawnduong18/ucsd-parking-dashboard/README.md

 ## Conclusions and Next Steps

+The purpose of this project goes further than to build a tool and gain insight, it was an oppertunity to contribute value to my community as well as refine my technical skills.

-This project laid a foundation that can grow considerably with more data.
+The current iteration of the project is a foundation that can grow considerably with more data.
 Some directions worth exploring:

 **Real-time sensor integration** would be the single most impactful improvement.
 Connecting to live occupancy feeds would transform the tool from a historical pattern guide into a day-of planning resource — something closer to the live traffic layer in Google Maps.